abilandz/PH8124/Lecture_11/Lecture_11.md

   // Fill the histogram with 10000 sampled points from pre-defined p.d.f: hist->FillRandom("funct", 10000);

-  // Plot both the starting p.d.f. and resulting histogram:
+  // Plot both the starting p.d.f. and resulting histogram,
-  TCanvas *c = new TCanvas("c", "canvas title", 1400,
+  // first define a new 1400x700 canvas:
-                           700); // define a new 1400x700 canvas
+  TCanvas *c = new TCanvas("c", "canvas title", 1400, 700);
   c->Divide(2, 1); // divide horizontal axis in two, and vertical leave intact

   c->cd(1); // move to the first pad after canvas subdivision resulting from